nguyeti/webArmory/README.md

 webArmory
 =========
-This is a e-commerce website which sell weapons.
+This is an e-commerce website which sells weapons.

 J2EE school project (4th year)
 Designing and developing an E-commerce application following instructions from the NetBeans E-commerce Tutorial as part of the Java EE courses final project.